ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 1. **No Support for `parallel_tool_calls`**: This parameter (used by other providers like OpenAI) is not supported by Databricks endpoints and will cause errors.

-2. **Special Handling for `extra_body`**: Databricks endpoints may reject requests with `extra_body` as a top-level parameter.
-Instead, the contents of `extra_body` need to be extracted and placed at the root level of the request.
+2. **No Support for `extra_body`**: Databricks endpoints reject requests with `extra_body` as a parameter.
+All parameters must be placed at the root level of the request.

 The following measures have been implemented to address these issues: